eshanking/fears/paper.md

 as an emergent phenomena.
 Furthermore, by allowing for arbitrary population sizes, FEArS can model population extinction.
 Arbitrary population sizes allows us to simulate how a disease population within a patient may respond to therapy.
-In addition, FEArS models specific genotypes, allowing for more fine- grained prediction of evolution.
+In addition, FEArS models genotype-sprecific dose-response curves, allowing for more fine-grained prediction of evolution.